1c7/sharetribe-note/README.md

 <br/>
 ## Controller

-  - application_controller - (600 line), a lot function
+  - application_controller (600 line) - a lot function

-  - errors_controller - (80 line) of course for error, like 404, 500, 410 and so on
+  - errors_controller (80 line) - for error, like 404, 500, 410 and so on

   - homepage_controller - (300 line) for home page